learn-co-curriculum/dsc-linear-regression-statsmodels-lab/README.md

-### Record your observations on "Goodness of fit"

 Note here that the coefficients represent associations, not causations

-### Step 6:  Draw a prediction line with data points omn a scatter plot for X (TV) and Y (Sales)
+## Step 6:  Draw a prediction line with data points on a scatter plot for X (TV) and Y (Sales)

-Hint: We can use `model.predict()` functions to predict the start and end point of of regression line for the minimum and maximum values in the 'TV' variable.
+Hint: You can use the `model.predict()` function to predict the start and end point of of regression line for the minimum and maximum values in the 'TV' variable.

 ```python